droid31/Signal/README.md

 <br><br>
 ## Sealed sender
 In addition to the end-to-end encryption that protects every Signal message, The Signal service is designed to minimise the data that is retained about signal users.
 By design it **does not** store a record of your contacts, social graph, conversation list, profile name, avatar, group memberships, group titles, etc.

+## Open Source
+Being open source is another perk of Signal messenger, as the whole code is published on github, anyone can verify the code, suggest improvements, report security errors.
+In Contrast, whatsapp is closed source, so any vulnerability has a high chance of being expoloited.

+# Features
+Ok, now you have an idea about the security of signal messenger.
+Let's talk features.

+## Note to Self
+Ever wanted to jot down something quickly?
+Why not use Signal for that too.
+Compose a message and select "Note to Self" in the contact list.
+Don't worry this is end-to-end encrypted too.
+You can even write your passwords here (although i would recommend a password manager for that).

+## View-once media
+Want to send your photo, but don't want it to be stored on the reciever's device?
+Don't worry, Signal has you covered.
+Just select to send a view-once message and it will be deleted as soon as the reciever views the media. *kaboom!*